 Many of the largest companies pivot to a licensing strategy as a way to continue growing their business.
 One example is Nokia, one of the most well-known phone manufacturers and brands around the world.

 Nokia is a multi-billion-dollar corporation that pivoted out of the phone production business in 2014 and sold it to Microsoft.
 It created a new division, Nokia Technologies, which now focuses on building its brand.
-Brand licensing is an expansion to Nokia’s patent licensing business, which has been a big part of their revenues for many years.
+Brand licensing expands to Nokia’s patent licensing business, which has been a big part of their revenues for many years.

 Nokia isn’t the only large company that pivoted to a licensing strategy.
-Most of the big apparel manufacturers such as Tommy Hilfiger, Calvin Klein, and others pivoted to a licensing strategy decades ago.
-Rather than producing and selling products directly, they use their brand recognition to expand beyond their core apparel products, and now generate hundreds of millions of dollars from all types of consumer products – from perfumes to sunglasses, menswear, underwear, socks, and more.
+Most big apparel manufacturers such as Tommy Hilfiger, Calvin Klein, and others pivoted to a licensing strategy decades ago.
+Rather than producing and selling products directly, they use their brand recognition to expand beyond their core apparel products.
+They now generate hundreds of millions of dollars from all types of consumer products – from perfumes to sunglasses, menswear, underwear, socks, and more.

 Bankrupt companies (and even those facing bankruptcy) often pivot to a licensing strategy.
 Two examples are Kodak and Polaroid.
 Both of these companies emerged from bankruptcy and pivoted to a licensing model, and they now generate tens of millions of dollars licensing their technologies and brands.
 Texas Instruments did the same thing when they were in big financial trouble and facing bankruptcy.
 The strategy paid off, generating over $800 million in royalties.

-For Nokia, it’s brand licensing strategy is expanding its business outside its core smartphones and tablets, reaching new customers through a variety of consumer products.
+For Nokia, its brand licensing strategy is expanding its business outside its core smartphones and tablets, reaching new customers through various consumer products.
+Now Nokia makes about half its gross profit from two licensing revenue streams – branded products and patented technologies.
+Now Nokia makes about half its gross profit from two licensing revenue streams – branded products and patented technologies.
 This revenue increases bottom-line profit because Nokia generates it without operational, manufacturing, inventory, and sales costs.
-Now Nokia makes about half its gross profit from two licensing revenue streams – branded products and patented technologies.